geronimo-iia/template-python/README.md

 - obtain a KISS template
 - removing Scrutinizer and Coveralls
 - take an alternative of mypi
-- introduce tox (so usefull for testing agains multiple environement)
+- introduce tox (so usefull for testing against multiple environement)